andrebask/thesis/09 - chapter4.md

 In our case, this step is not necessary.
 Indeed, management of shared variable bindings is an orthogonal issue with respect to our global transformation, and it is shared between all the languages that provide lexical closures.
 Kawa already supports lexical closures, so has its way of managing variable bindings.
 For each closure, Kawa creates a new class to represent a function together with the environment of captured variables.

 ### A-Normalization
 The first step of the process is to transform the source to A-normal form.
 ANF was introduced by Flanagan et al. in [@Flanagan1993] as an intermediate representation for compilers.
 It encodes data flow explicitly by naming all sub-expressions within the program and permitting only a single definition of any particular variable.
-The paper by Flanagan et al. also presents a basic linear-time A-normalization algorithm for a subset of scheme.
+The paper by Flanagan et al. also presents a basic linear-time A-normalization algorithm for a subset of Scheme.
 The algorithm can be easily extended to handle top-level defines and side effects [@ANFMight2015].
-Being Kawa a super-set of R7RS Scheme and having also many Java related extensions, the code of the original a-normalizer must be further extended.
+Being Kawa a super-set of R7RS Scheme and having also many Java related extensions, the code of the original A-normalizer must be further extended.
 Instead of performing the transformation directly on the Scheme source, I opted for performing it on the abstract syntax tree, as it already uses a reduced set of expression types.

 The following code shows an instance of the transformation in three steps.
 The *return* operation corresponds to the identity function, while the *bind* operation is a function that constructs let bindings to make every atomic computation explicit (the bind here has the same purpose as the `normalizeName` function in the Flanagan et al. paper).

-The syntax tree is traversed starting from the root, and each non-atomic expression is passed to the `bind` with another parameter, called context (the very first context is the identity function that returns its argument).
+The syntax tree is traversed starting from the root, and each non-atomic expression is passed to the `bind` with another parameter, called *context* (the very first context is the identity function that returns its argument).
 The context is a function that can be invoked.
 When the visiting process reaches a non-atomic expression a new context is created, and the passed context is called only inside the new one.
 The `bind` function has two purposes:

 1. to create a context, that generates a `let` expression to let-bind the expression next to come in the traversing process;
 2. to visit the passed expression, to continue the syntax tree traversing.